luka-j/stories/README.md

 #### Predefined constants and functions

-Predefined constants are `true` which equals to 1.0 and `false` which equals to 0.0.
+Predefined constants are `True` which equals to 1.0 and `False` which equals to 0.0.

 Predefined functions are sin, cos, tan, cot, log, log2, log10, log1p,